Bluehost vs SiteGround for WordPress 2026: Which Host Actually Wins?

 SiteGround Overview

-SiteGround was founded in 2004 in Bulgaria, and it's still privately held — which, honestly, shows in how they operate.
-They're not chasing volume at the expense of quality the way a lot of VC-backed or conglomerate-owned hosts do.
-Their infrastructure runs on Google Cloud, which means you're getting enterprise-grade hardware underneath their managed layer.
-That matters a lot for WordPress performance.
+SiteGround was founded in 2004 in Bulgaria and remains privately held.
+You can see it in how they operate — they're not chasing volume at the expense of quality like a lot of VC-backed or corporate-owned hosts do.
+They run on Google Cloud infrastructure, which means enterprise-grade hardware backing their managed layer.
+That actually matters for WordPress performance.

 Key Features

-Look, what SiteGround does really well is managed WordPress.
+What SiteGround really nails is managed WordPress.
 Updates, security patches, auto-updates for WordPress core — it's all handled at the server level.
 You don't have to babysit your installation, which is genuinely underrated if you're managing more than two or three sites.
+I've tested this myself, and the hands-off approach saves real time.

 Best For